aarushgarg1110/SonicStream-Project-CS3200/README.md

 ## Presentation Video
 [https://drive.google.com/file/d/1y7M5kCStTMEVUlAVC-fExcxfUiLyo4BG/view?usp=sharing](url)

+(You can't open it by clicking it here, highlight the link manually, and paste it into your search browser)

 ## About

 This is a project that utilizes Flask and Streamlit to work with a MySQL database.